eMerzh/feedlog/README.md

 - [ ] Add nice Chart like [....||...|...||||]
 - [ ] Both Sides?
 - [ ] Add time between feeding in history
+- [ ] display feeding time as minutes /...
+- [ ] Make date formating always the same
+- [ ] limit card of days number (more button or infint scroll)